Christina11010/Christina11010/README.md

 # 💫 About me
-👩🏻‍💻 3 years of self-taught programming experiences
+👩🏻‍💻 2 years of self-taught programming experiences
-🕸️ 1 year of freelancing experience as a web developer
+🕸️ Freelancing web developer
 👩🏻‍🎓 Current Master of IT student with BA degree in Psychology at the University of Melbourne
 👾 Strong passion for problem-solving and track record of delivering high-quality work on time
 📥 Seeking freelancing opportunities that allow me to apply my expertise in JavaScript, HTML, and CSS